 Father Depaul Anthony Genska, OFM

-Depaul (nee: George) was born on May 5, 1931 in Syracuse, NY and passed away September 13, 2010 in Ringwood, New Jersey.
+Depaul (nee: George) was born on May 5, 1931 in Syracuse NY.
 Leonora Lawless, his mother, was a New York State telephone operator.
 George, his dad, was an Erie Barge Canal worker.
-George was their only child.
+George is their only child.

 George entered the minor Franciscan seminary in Callicoon, NY, in third year high school (1947).
 He received his further education in the seminary system of Holy Name Franciscan Province (Provincialate: 158 West 27th ST, New York City).
 In the novitiate he took the name "Depaul" after St. Vincent de Paul; and "Anthony" after St. Anthony of Padua.